prebid/prebid.github.io/dev-docs/get-started-with-prebid-server.md

 ## Step 2.
 Download Prebid.js with Prebid Server enabled

 - Go to [the Prebid.org download page]({{site.baseurl}}/download.html), select all the demand adapters you want to work with, and include "Prebid Server".
+  - Some Prebid Server demand adapters may not have a corresponding client-side adapter that's present on the download page.
+In this case, just ensure to select "Prebid Server" as part of your build and you will be able to interact with these Prebid Server only bidders.
+  - We still strongly recommend to select any listed demand adapters in your build.
+These additional selections will allow any client-side features (such as userSyncs) to function as well as allow you to easily use any of the adapter's currently registered aliases.

 - For example, if you want to use AppNexus, Index Exchange, and Rubicon with Prebid Server, select:
   - *AppNexus*